abegong/sample_peyote/README.md

 This program relies on regex parsing of replies from OpenAI's Davinci text model.
 I've done some basic prompt engineering to make Davinci more likely to return well-formatted responses, but it's not perfect.
 I'd guess that it fails about 10% of the time, but that's not based on anything scientific.

-Since I'm only using this for demo purposes, that's good enough that I haven't bothered to trap, log, and set up retry logic for those errors.
+Since I'm only using this for demo purposes, I haven't bothered to trap, log, and set up retry logic for those errors.
 If you were going to use Sample Peyote for real, you'd want to make it more reliable. (:merge: PRs welcome!)

 ## Why synthetic data?